codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. SELECT
+ 1. Binary
- 2. EXEC
+ 2. Duodecimal
- 3. VALUES
+ 3. Octal
- 4. INDEX
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  SELECT
+  Hexidecimal
 </details>